athrunecho/zkteco/README.md

 # zkteco

-package zkteco parses the output files from zkteco device.
+package zkteco parses the output files from zkteco device KQ803 and update to redis.It's based on Redigo.

 #### Installation